Sep

 Art & Science Collide

-PST ART: Art & Science Collide will create opportunities for civic dialogue around some of the most urgent problems of our time by exploring past and present connections between art and science in a series of exhibitions, public programs, and other resources.
+PST ART: Art & Science Collide creates opportunities for civic dialogue around some of the most urgent problems of our time by exploring past and present connections between art and science in a series of exhibitions, public programs, and other resources.
 Project topics range from climate change and environmental justice to the future of artificial intelligence and alternative medicine.

 About PST ART: Art & Science Collide